odoo/documentation/content/applications/productivity/discuss/email_servers.rst

 Can I use an Office 365 server
 ------------------------------
 You can use an Office 365 server if you run Odoo on-premise.
-Office 365 SMTP relays are not compatible with Odoo Online.
+Office 365 SMTP relays are not compatible with Odoo Online unless you configure Odoo to force the outgoing "From" address (see below).

 Please refer to `Microsoft's documentation <https://support.office.com/en-us/article/How-to-set-up-a-multifunction-device-or-application-to-send-email-using-Office-365-69f58e99-c550-4274-ad18-c805d654b4c4>`__ to configure a SMTP relay for your Odoo's IP address.